sebastian-hofstaetter/colberter/README.md

     This is the instance from the paper trained with a batch size of 256.
     The DistilBERT architecture should work as plug 'n play everywhere you use the transformer library.
 For a minimal usage example of the BERT<sub>DOT</sub> model check out our notebook [minimal_bert_dot_usage_example.ipynb](minimal_bert_dot_usage_example.ipynb) here or [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sebastian-hofstaetter/tas-balanced-dense-retrieval/blob/master/minimal_bert_dot_usage_example.ipynb)
 -->

+## BOW<sup>2</sup> Bag of Whole-Words

+A main contribution of ColBERTer is the aggregation from sub-words to unique whole-words.
+This is accomplished with a new [BOW2Tokenizer](bow2_tokenizer.py) (which wraps a HuggingFace tokenizer) and a few lines of pytorch code.
+This technique is definitely not limited to the ColBERTer architecture, and could potentially be build into many other models.
+Therefore, we provide a minimal usage example, that shows how to use the tokenizer + the aggregation code only: [bow2_tokenizer_example.ipynb](bow2_tokenizer_example.ipynb)

+*Here, we aggregate into a bag of whole-words, where 1 word only appears 1 time in the output -> the tokenizer could easily be changed to keep the positions of whole words intact, if that is necessary.*

 ## Full Source Code